SAIGANESH02/ChatbotPracticum/README.md

 python app.py
 ```

-For training the model with new data or re-training:
+For training the Logistic Regression model with new data or re-training:

 ```bash
 jupyter notebook SameSameClassification.ipynb